 Recommended interventions

-Whilst it is undeniable that the section 106 market is facing challenges, the main conclusion of the paper is that homes are still being sold – although not at the prices being sought by developers.
+Whilst it is undeniable that the section 106 market is facing challenges, the main conclusion of the paper is that homes are still being sold – although not at the prices being sought by developers and more slowly.
 The market is adjusting to a ‘new normal’, characterised by a lower degree of competition, which leads to a downward pressure on prices.

 Rather than the GLA propping up the developer market with government grant, the recommendations below go in the direction of encouraging a wider pool of social housing providers to participate in the market and targeting grant to schemes that are genuinely under stress.
 Recognising that the GLA has already launched the AFR programme, which could marginally support the market, in the immediate term this paper recommends: